 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped language and communication skills among many disadvantaged pupils.
 This is especially evident in EYFS classes, with many entering Nursery with extremely underdeveloped vocabulary.
-On entry to Nursery, 0% of our Disadvantaged pupils were assessed at age related levels in all areas of CLLD, compared to 67% of non-disadvantaged.
-On entry to Reception, 29% of our Disadvantaged pupils were assessed at age related levels in CL, compared to 68% of non-disadvantaged.
+On entry to Nursery, less of our Disadvantaged pupils were assessed at age related levels in all areas of CLLD, compared to non-disadvantaged, with less of our Disadvantaged pupils assessed at age related levels in CL, compared to non-disadvantaged.
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
 3 Internal and external assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.

-On entry to Nursery, 0% of our Disadvantaged pupils were assessed at age related levels in all areas of CLLD, compared to 67% of non-disadvantaged.
-On entry to Reception, 29% of our Disadvantaged pupils were assessed at age related levels in CL, compared to 68% of non-disadvantaged.
+On entry to Nursery, less of our Disadvantaged pupils were assessed at age related levels in all areas of CLLD, compared to non-disadvantaged, with less of our Disadvantaged pupils assessed at age related levels in CL, compared to non-disadvantaged.
 4 Our assessments and observations indicate that the social and emotional issues, as well as wellbeing of many of our disadvantaged pupils, have been impacted by partial school closures to a greater extent than for other pupils.
 Extra support is needed for these pupils to fully access the curriculum.
 Teacher referrals for support have markedly increased during the pandemic.
 5 There has been a lack of enrichment opportunities during the school closures of previous years.
 These challenges particularly affect disadvantaged pupils.
 Even with offers of Summer school, there was a limited uptake from disadvantaged families.
-6 Our attendance data over the last year indicates that attendance among disadvantaged pupils has been 0.35% lower than for non-disadvantaged pupils.
+6 Our attendance data over the last year indicates that attendance among disadvantaged pupils has been 0.2% lower than for non- disadvantaged pupils.
 Although this is a relatively small number, it still equates to a full day out of school.
-Since September, this number has been steadily increasing.
-19% of disadvantaged pupils have been 'persistently absent' compared to 8% of their peers during this year.
+16% of disadvantaged pupils have been 'persistently absent' compared to 7% of their peers during this year.
 Our assessments and observations indicate that absenteeism is negatively impacting disadvantaged pupils' progress.
 7 Engagement of families in school events, including those supporting families, is good.
 However, attendance from disadvantaged families is lower than non-disadvantaged families.
 This negatively impacts on both academic and emotional development of the disadvantaged pupils.